 In general, a person should clean the bellybutton area regularly and keep it as dry as possible.
 A person should take extra care with cleaning if they have a bellybutton piercing.

 Mild bellybutton pain is typically not a cause for concern.
-However, people who are experiencing any significant and ongoing discomfort or pain should report it to a doctor.
+However, people experiencing significant and ongoing discomfort or pain should report it to a doctor.

 An umbilical hernia could be a cause of bellybutton pain.
 This may occur during pregnancy